learn-co-curriculum/dsc-removing-trends/README.md

 One of the most common methods of dealing with both trend and seasonality is differencing.
 In this technique, we take the difference of an observation at a particular time instant with that at the previous instant (i.e. a co-called 1-period "lag").

 This mostly works pretty well in improving stationarity.
-First order differencing can be done in Pandas using the `.diff()` function with periods = 1 (denoting a 1-period lag).
+First-order differencing can be done in Pandas using the `.diff()` function with periods = 1 (denoting a 1-period lag).
 Details on `.diff()` can be found [here](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.diff.html).

 ```python